 A four-centre, self-drive touring holiday, including the city of Edinburgh, and three different parts of the Highlands, finishing in the world-famous Gleneagles five star resort.

-Prices for this self-drive holiday are based on two people sharing a room for 7 nights on a bed & breakfast basis, and one night, at Gleneagles, with dinner in the main restaurant included. ( If you would like to dine at the Andrew Fairlie, Michelin Starred restaurant, please ask for the applicable supplement)
+Prices for this self-drive holiday are based on two people sharing a room for 7 nights on a bed & breakfast basis, and one night, at Gleneagles, with dinner in the main restaurant included.
+(If you would like to dine at the Andrew Fairlie, Michelin Starred restaurant at Gleneagles, please ask for the applicable supplement.)